This is my take on a classic. Romaine lettuce, red onion, tomatoes, parmesan cheese, pepperoncini, croutons & Caesar salad dressing.

 Kids love lumpia, great way to get them to eat their veggies.
 The filling is made with ground pork, carrots, celery, onions, water chestnuts, oyster sauce, salt & pepper.
 Wrapped & deep fried until golden brown.

 This dish is considered an appetizer or side dish that is eaten with an alcoholic beverage.
 PULUTAN- meaning to pick up.
 Finely chopped up crispy pork belly, sautéed with onions, seasoned with lemon & soy sauce mixture.
 Spicy!!!

 (Also known as “birthday noodles.”)
 This is our version of chow mein.
-According to food lore handed down from the Chinese, noodles should be eaten on one’s birthday.
-A must have dish at a birthday celebration but fair warning the noodles represent long life & good health they must not be cut so as not to corrupt the symbolism.
+According to food lore handed down from the Chinese, noodles are a must have dish at a birthday celebration.
+But, fair warning, the noodles represent long life & good health, so they must not be cut.
 Pork, shrimp, garlic, onions, celery, carrots, snow peas, green beans, cabbage, soy sauce and vermicelli noodles.